MVDW-SplashOS/SplashBuilder/README.md

 Follow these steps to build the distro, so keep in mind that this is for advanced users only.
 Its recommanded todo this in a VM, the automatic scripts will make a new user called `distbuild` and is required as a safety user to prevent nuking your system when something goes wrong.

-Lets first get the repo and get into the build enviroment directory:
+let's first get the repo and get into the build enviroment directory:
 ```sh
 mkdir -p ~/Documents/GitHub && cd ~/Documents/GitHub
 git clone https://github.com/MVDW-Java/SplashOS.git
 cd SplashOS/build_env
 ```
 Make sure all the files is in `/home/<user>/Documents/GitHub/SplashOS` as the paths are hard coded for now but we will clean the scripts up soon.
-Before we gonna do anything lets check if all the packages is installed.
+Before we gonna do anything let's check if all the packages is installed.
 ```sh
 ./version_check.sh
 ```